alexander-novo/CS480Novotny/PA9/README.md

 ## Command Usage

 `Tutorial` - Will run using the default configuration of `config.json`.
-`Tutorial --help` - Pull up the help menu / command usage `Tutorial <config>` - Run the program with the given config file (e.g. "Tutorial config.json")
+`Tutorial --help` - Pull up the help menu / command usage
+`Tutorial <config>` - Run the program with the given config file (e.g. "Tutorial config.json")

-# Extra Credit:
-Triangle meshes are loading - example is the stationary paddle near the bottom right.